Traditional Plant-Based Cooking

 • Cook the onion, garlic, ginger and curry powder for 3 minutes over a medium heat.
 Stir frequently.

 • Add the rice and mix through the cooked spices.
+Cook in the pan for 2 minutes stirring to avoid sticking.

-• Bring to the boil, lower the heat and simmer for 12 minutes.
+• Bring to the boil, lower the heat, and simmer for 12 minutes.

+• Turn off the heat but leave the pan on the stove top.
 Place a lid on the pan and leave to sit in the residual heat for 15-20 minutes.

 • Check the seasoning and adjust if necessary.

-• Scatter parsley or coriander over.
+• Add in the wedges of tomato and scatter parsley or coriander over.

 Keep the lid on the pan until your ready to serve as this will warm the tomatoes and keep your kedgeree warm.
+Serve with wedges of lemon if liked.

 Notes

-• Leftovers can be chilled quickly, placed in a covered container, and kept in the fridge for up to 3 days.
+• Leftovers can be chilled quickly, placed in a covered container, and kept in the fridge for up to 1 day.

 Nutrition